This post may contain affiliate links. For more information, read my disclosure policy.

 Shortbread, or what I like to call little bites of butter heaven, are delicious cookies with a crumbly texture and rich butter flavor.
 They’re really simple cookies, and the magic is in how you work the dough and butter.

 When you’re making shortbread cookie dough, you don’t work it a lot, so the gluten is not developed.
 This results in a cookie that just melts in your mouth when you take a bite.
-The crumbly texture is why it’s called shortbread – the ratio of butter to flour creates the crumbly texture, which is also called “short.”
+The crumbly texture is why it’s called shortbread – 3 parts butter to 2 part sugar creates a crumbly texture, which is also called “short.”
 Hence the name!

 5 Ingredient Shortbread Recipe